 Review Process

 Proposals will be evaluated by program administrators within the CAS Office of Research and Graduate Education and Penn State Extension.
-Applicants will be notified of decisions by mid-September
+Applicants will be notified of decisions in advance of the start of the performance period.

 Questions